mbrooker/mbrooker-blog/_posts/2023-05-23-snapshot-loading.md

 It's not a surprise to anybody who builds computer systems that caches are effective, but the extreme effectiveness of this one surprised us somewhat.
 The per-AZ cache is extremely effective (perhaps too effective, which I'll talk about in a future post).

+Another interesting property of our cache is that we're careful not to keep exactly one copy of the most common keys in the cache.
+We mix a little time-varying data, a *salt*, into the function that chooses the content-based names for chunks.
+This means that we cache a little more data than we need to, and lose a little bit of hit rate, but in exchange we reduce the *blast radius* of bad chunks.
+If we keep exactly one copy of the most popular chunks, corruption of that chunk could affect nearly all functions.
+With *salt*, the worst case of chunk loss touches only a small percentage of functions.

 **Erasure Coding**

 The architecture of our shared AZ-level cache is a fairly common one: a fleet of cache machines, a variant of [consistent hashing](https://en.wikipedia.org/wiki/Consistent_hashing) to map chunk names onto caches, and an HTTP interface<sup>[2](#foot2)</sup>.
 One thing that's fairly unusual is that we're using erasure coding to bring down tail latency and reduce the impact of cache node failures.
 I covered the tail latency angle in my post on [Erasure Coding versus Tail Latency](https://brooker.co.za/blog/2023/01/06/erasure.html), but the operational angle is also important.